dasscoax/freshrelease_mcp/README.md

 **Get specific task details:**
 > "Get details for task FS-123"

+**Get all tasks under an epic:**
+> "Show me all tasks and their status under epic FS-223786"

+The AI will automatically:
+- Fetch the epic details and all child tasks
+- Provide status breakdown and progress summary
+- Show assignee distribution and priority breakdown

 ### 📋 Advanced Task Filtering
 **Use natural language filtering:**
 > "Find all high priority tasks owned by John Doe that are currently in progress"